 The Scala Workshop 2025

-Maks Kret The University of Edinburgh, Emilien Bauer The University of Edinburgh, Jackson Woodruff University of Edinburgh, Amir Shaikhha University of Edinburgh
+Maks Kret The University of Edinburgh, Emilien Bauer University of Edinburgh, Jackson Woodruff University of Edinburgh, Amir Shaikhha University of Edinburgh

 17:00